janrembold/es6-scroll-to/README.md

 ```
 {
+    to: [Number], // required
     duration: [Integer], // optional, defaults to 400
-    easing: [function], // optional, defaults to 'easeOutQuad'
+    easing: [function] // optional, defaults to 'easeOutQuad'
-    to: [Number] // required
 }
 ```